Logo

 Ailsa Craig

-Ailsa Craig is an island bird sanctuary that can be visited by Hill Walkers, 1,110 feet high.
-Boat trips from the town of Girvan allows about 3 hours on the island for a walk to the top for some dramatic views of Scotland, Ireland, Isle of Arran and Mull of Kintyre, as well as the birds and seals.
-Map.
+An Island in southwest Scotland 10 miles off the coast from the town of Girvan.
+Ailsa Craig is an Island Bird Sanctuary that can be visited by Hill Walkers, 1,110 feet high.
+Boat trips from the Town of Girvan allows about 3 hours on the Island for a walk to the top for some dramatic views of Scotland, Ireland, Isle of Arran and Mull of Kintyre, as well as the Birds and Seals.

 England & Wales